uvalib/dspace_aptrust/README.md

 ## Implementation Details

-A Solr query is performed to get the UUIDs of items added during the given date date range.
+A DSpace API request is used to retrieve metadata of items added during the given range.
-For each item UUID, the DSpace API is used to retrieve its metadata and links to further API endpoints to retreive the content links of its component bitstreams (i.e. content files).
+Each item's data includes API endpoints used to retreive the content links of its component bitstreams (i.e. content files).